Home > 3RD CMI-PB PREDICTION CHALLENGE

 2. Better understand vaccine-induced immunity to B. pertussis.
 By establishing and testing computational models that attempt to predict the cascade of events that follow B. pertussis booster vaccination, we will improve our understanding of the mechanisms underlying these events, with the ultimate goal of identifying what variables induce a strong and durable recall response.

 When you're ready to begin, create an account and click the 'Submit Prediction' button in the upper right-hand corner of this page.
 To find these buttons, you must first scroll back up to the top of this page.
-No login is necessary to access the competition data.
+No login is necessary to access the challenge data.
 However, login is required to record and track your submissions.
 We look forward to your participation!

-Figure 1: CMI-PB Challenge Outline
+Figure 1: CMI-PB Challenge Outline.

 Please see the CMI-PB Prediction Challenge timeline below.